nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_FRAME_ERROR"></a>
 ### ERR_HTTP2_FRAME_ERROR

-Used when a failure occurs sending an individual frame on the HTTP/2 session.
+A failure occurred sending an individual frame on the HTTP/2 session.

 <a id="ERR_HTTP2_HEADER_REQUIRED"></a>
 ### ERR_HTTP2_HEADER_REQUIRED

-Used when a required header is missing in an HTTP/2 message.
+A required header was missing in an HTTP/2 message.

 <a id="ERR_HTTP2_HEADER_SINGLE_VALUE"></a>
 ### ERR_HTTP2_HEADER_SINGLE_VALUE

-Used when multiple values have been provided for an HTTP header field that required to have only a single value.
+Multiple values were provided for an HTTP/2 header field that was required to have only a single value.

 <a id="ERR_HTTP2_HEADERS_AFTER_RESPOND"></a>
 ### ERR_HTTP2_HEADERS_AFTER_RESPOND

-Used when trying to specify additional headers after an HTTP/2 response initiated.
+An additional headers was specified after an HTTP/2 response was initiated.

 <a id="ERR_HTTP2_HEADERS_OBJECT"></a>
 ### ERR_HTTP2_HEADERS_OBJECT

-Used when an HTTP/2 Headers Object is expected.
+An HTTP/2 Headers Object was expected.

 <a id="ERR_HTTP2_HEADERS_SENT"></a>
 ### ERR_HTTP2_HEADERS_SENT

-Used when an attempt is made to send multiple response headers.
+An attempt was made to send multiple response headers.

 <a id="ERR_HTTP2_INFO_HEADERS_AFTER_RESPOND"></a>
 ### ERR_HTTP2_INFO_HEADERS_AFTER_RESPOND